RiMaxim/Coronavirus/README.md

 download.sh – downloads HLA haplotypes from the Allele Frequencies database (http://www.allelefrequencies.net/BrowseGenotype.aspx) into a single file.
-A file containing IDs (corresponding to the first column in the website’s table) is required for download.
+A file containing IDs (corresponding to the first column in the website’s table - table.txt) is required for download.

 input.csv – a list of peptides associated with Omicron B.1.1.529 and Wuhan-Hu-1, derived from the article: https://www.cell.com/iscience/fulltext/S2589-0042(25)00133-6.
 Each peptide is accompanied by an intensity value.